icinganalysis/icinganalysis.github.io/content/Icing on Cylinders.md

 as well as “Heat Transfer”.
 With a firm foundation in those concepts, one may then move on to other topics, including ice protection.

 The cylinder is geometrically simple, but is aerodynamically complex in such areas as flow separation, and so it will present worthy challenges.

 ##The Cylinder Thread (_key points noted_)

 These reviews will focus on water drop impingement and icing on cylinders.
-However, as cylinders were major instruments for meteorological measurements, some measurement results will be included.
+However, as cylinders were important instruments for meteorological measurements, some measurement results will be included.
+The accuracy of the cylinder when used as an instrument for determining icing conditions will be re-evalutated several times in the publications.
+While such instruments had limitations, the were often the best available technology at the time.
-(There may be a thread in the future devoted to the icing environment).
+(There may be a thread in the future devoted to measurements of the icing environment).

 ###[NACA-TN-779 “Aerodynamic Heating and Deflection of Drops by an Obstacle in an Airstream in Relation to Aircraft Icing"]({filename}/NACA-TN-779.md)
 >   1. The effect of aerodynamic heating is predictable